Meghan McCain Thanks Sunny Hostin For Praying For Her Vagina During Childbirth

 Meghan McCain shared a stunning admission regarding her relationship with The View co-host Sunny Hostin in an Instagram share that honored her birthday.
 Meghan admitted several surprising things regarding their friendly relationship on the social media site, and her comments were liked over 6,000 times by her 436,000 followers.

-The talk show host revealed that she asked Sunny to pray for her vagina when Meghan was in labor with her daughter, Liberty Sage, who was born on September 29.
+Per the new Instagram post, the talk show host asked Sunny to pray for her vagina during labor with her daughter, Liberty Sage, who was born on September 29.
 She followed up her comment with the statement, “and you did to your catholic saints!
 That’s friendship!”

 In the post that can be seen here, Meghan and Sunny posed together.
-They wore coordinating black sweatshirts with hoods.
-Upon this was a graphic of a white circle with writing atop it.
-The image, taken prior to the coronavirus pandemic, showed the co-hosts in The View‘s New York City studio.
-Behind the women, a colorful graphic used to introduce the show was seen on a large screen,
+They wore coordinating black sweatshirts with hoods and an image of a white circle with writing atop it.
+The photo, taken prior to the coronavirus pandemic, showed the co-hosts in The View’s New York City studio.
+Behind the women, a colorful graphic used to introduce the show was seen on a large screen.

 In the caption of the photograph, Meghan hoped her friend would have an incredible day filled with bees, honey, chickens, and all the farm animals she loved.
 She also expressed her hope that Sunny’s beloved husband Manny had finally bent to his wife’s wishes for a mini goat as a gift.